NitikaNahata/Marketing_Campaign/README.md

 # Project Overview:

 The notebook MARKETING_CAMPAIGN_A_B_TESTING.ipynb performs an in-depth analysis of marketing campaign data, focusing on:
-1) - Comparison of conversion rates between different test groups 2)- Analysis of ad exposure and its correlation with conversion
+ - Comparison of conversion rates between different test groups
+ - Analysis of ad exposure and its correlation with conversion
-3) - Examination of temporal patterns in ad effectiveness
+ - Examination of temporal patterns in ad effectiveness

 Key Features
--1)Data loading and preprocessing
+- Data loading and preprocessing
--2)Exploratory data analysis
+- Exploratory data analysis
--3)Statistical analysis of A/B test results
+- Statistical analysis of A/B test results
--4)Visualization of key metrics and trends
+- Visualization of key metrics and trends

 Dependencies
 The project relies on the following Python libraries:
--pandas
--numpy
--matplotlib
--seaborn
+- pandas
+- numpy
+- matplotlib
+- seaborn

 # Results: